 These and others return time and again as inspired teachers to reinforce the primeval inspiration left with us by the great ones who first roused mind in humanity.
 Yet how little was this aim understood in H. P. Blavatsky's day!
 We have the advantage of her contemporaries, whose vision was inhibited by nineteenth-century attitudes, with all the prejudices and dogmatism of that time.
 She knew that you cannot legislate brotherhood or organize compassion: that altruism is an attribute of the maturing soul and that it follows naturally on broadening understanding.
 To this end she resuscitated the eternal myths once again and gave some keys for us to understand them, so that generations to come might find the pathway leading toward truth and be impelled to use their lives more propitiously than those of the present or the recent past.

-(Reprinted from Sunrise magazine, June/July 1988.
+(From Sunrise magazine, June/July 1988.
 Copyright © 1988 by Theosophical University Press.
 Paper read at the Mythology Conference: Inter-Theosophical Students' Networking Symposium held on 14-15 February 1987 at Santa Monica, California.)